ahess1999/personal-site/README.md

-My Personal Site created using TypeScript React
+# My Personal Site

+Created using TypeScript React

 Website is hosted using Vercel and is located at: austinhess.com